 In August 2018 we set up a micro-processing station in Sironko District, Eastern Uganda.
-Our processing station is now operational, equipped with a motorized Penagos pulping machine, fermentation room, solar dryers, compost and water treatment and purification systems.
+Our processing station is now operational, equipped with a motorized Penagos pulping machine, fermentation tanks, solar dryers, compost and water treatment and purification systems.

 Given the hard conditions in the mountains where our farmers are located, we made the difficult decision to instead set up our processing station in an area that was more accessible and warmer (so better for drying coffee).